huukhanhnguyen/scaled-design-system/README.md

 ### Shift Tones

+This help in any tone and how state change the `contrast` in automatic controled

 | level/tone | plain | bare | slight | subtle | base | origin | intense | extreme | variants                     |
 |------------|-------|------|--------|--------|------|------|---------|---------|-------------------------------|
 | level0     | 0     | 0    | 0      | 0      | 0    | 0    | 0       | 0       | background-base               |